Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Distributed and Overlapping Representations of Faces and Objects in Ventral Temporal Cortex;** James V. Haxby et al
 - **Rectilinear Edge Selectivity Is Insufficient to Explain the Category Selectivity of the Parahippocampal Place Area;** Peter B. Bryan et al
 - **Selective scene perception deficits in a case of topographical disorientation;** Jessica Robin et al
+- **The cognitive map in humans: spatial navigation and beyond;** Russell A Epstein et al

 ## Backup
 - **On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence;** Yi Ma et al